-(CNN) -- Here's a look at the life of Oscar Pistorius, the double-amputee Olympic sprinter from South Africa.
+Here's a look at the life of Oscar Pistorius, the South African double-amputee Olympic sprinter currently awaiting sentencing in the shooting death of his girlfriend Reeva Steenkamp.

 Birth place: Johannesburg, South Africa